 However, if the car crash injury victim does not have UM coverage, the victim’s options are usually limited to filing a lawsuit against the careless driver, and seeking to secure a monetary judgment against the driver for the damages the careless driver caused.
 This is generally a poor option, since many uninsured motorists do not have personal assets that are sufficient to pay for damages they caused.

 Probably.
 Like any car crash, taking a few minutes to have a free consultation with a good personal injury lawyer is a good idea.
-There’s no reason a personal injury victim should put themselves at the mercy of insurance companies when there are personal injury lawyers out there who are happy to take the time to educate them about their rights.
+There’s no reason a personal injury victim should put themselves at the mercy of insurance companies when there are car accident lawyers in Austin who are happy to take the time to educate them about their rights.
 And, of course, talking with a personal injury lawyer can help the injury victim avoid common pitfalls that can cost them thousands upon thousands of dollars down the road.

 Ready to speak with an experienced lawyer?

 With regard to personal injury victims who are hurt by uninsured and under-insured drivers, speaking with a personal injury lawyer can be particularly useful.
 While most personal injury victims would like to believe their own insurance company would treat them fairly, including situations where the victim has been injured by an uninsured or under-insured driver, insurance companies will generally attempt to pay the personal injury victim as little as possible in order to protect their profit margins.